Som23Git/microsoft_copilot_elasticsearch/index.md

 ---

 #### Final Thoughts
-This entire process feels like giving Elasticsearch a voice.
-You build the brains with Elastic ML and fast APIs, and Copilot brings the conversation.
+This entire process feels like giving `Elasticsearch` a voice.
+You build the brains with `Elastic Elser v2` built-in Sparse Vector Model and fast APIs, and `Copilot` brings the conversation.
 If you're working with company data and want to surface it more intuitively inside Teams or the Microsoft 365 ecosystem, this is a powerful pattern to try.

 I'm attaching the GitHub repo along with the Jupyter notebook (`.ipynb`), the OpenAPI specifications, and a sample `invoices.json` payload for reference.
 This includes everything you need to ingest documents into Elasticsearch and try it out end-to-end.

 Give it a try and let me know your feedback!
 In the next article, we'll dive into `MCP (Model Context Protocol)`, since what we've done here acts as a precursor to setting up a proper MCP Server.

 **Credits:** Inspired by [Elastic's guide on enhancing Microsoft Copilot with Elasticsearch](https://www.elastic.co/search-labs/blog/improve-microsoft-copilot-with-elasticsearch).

+---
+#### License
+This project is licensed under the **MIT License**.

+---